-TABLE 9E: OTHER REVENUE - INSTRUCTIONS
+TABLE 9E: OTHER REVENUE

-This table provides information about the health center's receipt of funds used to support in-scope activities not reported on Table 9D.
+This table provides information about the health center's receipt of funds used to support in-scope activities not reported on Table 9D: Patient Service Revenue.

-- Report all non-patient service-related funds received during the calendar year that supported the federally approved scope of project. - Use the "last party rule" to classify the receipts.
+- Report all non-patient service-related receipts or funds drawn down during the calendar year that supported the federally approved scope of project. - Use the "last party rule" to classify the receipts.
 The "last party rule," for UDS reporting purposes, means that grant, contract, and other funds should always be reported based on the entity from which the health center received them, regardless of the source from which they originated. - DO NOT report any receipts on both Tables 9D and 9E, as this will duplicate the cash revenue received.